 Existing social value frameworks are becoming outdated or have obscure licensing models.

-The Impact Evaluation Standard is the only available standard that was built from the ground up to align with the UK Government’s Social Value Model.
-The breadth of 109 metrics is designed to enable both reporting to meet specific contract/project KPIs that your organisation may be committed to AND to capture the entire social value that your organisation as a whole creates.
+The Impact Evaluation Standard is the only available framework that was built from the ground up to align with the UK government’s Social Value Model.
+The breadth of 121+ metrics is designed to enable both reporting to meet specific contract/project KPIs that your organisation may be committed to AND to capture the entire social value that your organisation as a whole creates.

 Please refer to the methodology and steering committee sections of the site.